Widen/tap-rest-api-msdk/README.md

 - `api_url`: required: the base url/endpoint for the desired api.
 - `pagination_request_style`: optional: style for requesting pagination, defaults to `default` which is the `jsonpath_paginator`, see Pagination below.
 - `pagination_response_style`: optional: style of pagination results, defaults to `default` which is the `page` style response, see Pagination below.
+- `use_request_body_not_params`: optional: sends the request parameters in the request body.
+This is normally not required, a few API's like OpenSearch require this.
+Defaults to `False`"
 - `pagination_page_size`: optional: limit for size of page, defaults to None.
 - `pagination_results_limit`: optional: limits the max number of records.
 Note: Will cause an exception if the limit is hit (except for the `restapi_header_link_paginator`).
 This should be used for development purposes to restrict the total number of records returned by the API.
 Defaults to None.
 - `pagination_next_page_param`: optional: The name of the param that indicates the page/offset.
 Defaults to None.